-We are thrilled to have been awarded a Strategic Touring Grant from Arts Council England for the production.
+We are thrilled that the 2019 tour was awarded a Strategic Touring Grant from Arts Council England.

 Clarke Joseph Edwards is an actor/puppeteer and has been working in the industry for 4 years since graduating from The Royal Central School of Speech and Drama.
 Clarke has been fortunate enough to perform in an array of exotic places; Saudi Arabia being most recent on his list.

 Clarke has an improv-comedy troupe which he and a few of his friends set up and do in their spare time.

 This will be Clarke's second Theatre-Rites show having previously worked on Bank On It in 2013 and is very excited to be working with the company again on Big Up!

 Dorcas Sebuyange is a Congolese Creative Artist based in Liverpool.
 She specialises in drama, music, poetry and dance.
 She started acting at 15 and has trained with 20 Stories High, Frantic Assembly, PurpleCoat Productions and Collective Encounters.
 She graduated with a Higher National Certificate in Acting at the City of Liverpool College.